|

 Weight Loss and Diabetes - Tips for Diabetics

-Weight loss and diabetes needs to be
+Weight loss and diabetes needs to be addressed for better health;

-addressed -- even losing 5% to 10% of your body weight can improve your overall
+even losing 5% to 10% of your body weight can improve your overall health while also lowering your blood sugar.

-or insulin.
-A diabetes treatment plan includes
+diabetes medications or insulin.
+A diabetes

-dietary changes as well as an exercise plan, both of which can help you drop pounds
+treatment plan includes dietary changes as well as an exercise plan,

-it can also help to lower your blood pressure, improve cholesterol, give you more
+just help you lower your blood sugar; it can also help to lower your blood

-energy, put less stress on your joints, and make it easier to breathe.
+joints, and make it easier to breathe.

 Weight Loss Tips for Diabetics